xmsteele/xm-labs-servicenow-emergency-change-approval/README.md

 9. Select the “ServiceNow” endpoint.
 10. Select the Approvals `[sysapproval_approver]` table.
 11. Select the following output mapping sources:
       - Approver
       - Approval for
       - Approval source
       - Due date
       - State
 12. From the Flow Designer TOOLS tab, search for “Create Alert”.
 13. Drag the “Create Alert” step onto the canvas and attach it to the “ServiceNow Record Alerts Approval `[sysapproval_approver]`” trigger step you created.
 14. Configure the “Create Alert” step as desired.
 You can use the imported ServiceNow Emergency Change Approval workflow as a reference.

-## How it works
-At a high level, ServiceNow approval records trigger xMatters to notify your Change Approval group.
-Responders can approve or decline via their chosen device, and responses are synchronized back to ServiceNow.

-## Testing
-- Create a test approval record in ServiceNow that targets the configured Change Approval group.
-- Verify xMatters creates and notifies an event.
-- Respond to the notification and confirm the state is updated in ServiceNow.

-## Troubleshooting
-- Verify the ServiceNow endpoint credentials and URL in xMatters.
-- Check the xMatters Flow Designer Activity Stream for errors.
-- Ensure the Everbridge/xMatters app in ServiceNow is installed and configured.